 Terminal Identification Number, also known as a TID or TIN, is a unique number assigned and linked to a specific point-of-sale (POS) terminal or workstation that can be used to identify the merchant operating the terminal during credit card sales transaction processing.
 This number is required to set up online processing through online payment gateways, and is created and provided by the bank or merchant service provider with which a company has set up a merchant account.
-The number not only identifies what company is using what specific terminal, but also tracks each POS transaction made at that specific location.
+The number not only identifies what company is using what specific terminal, but also tracks each POS processing transaction made at that specific location.
 Typically, the number is seven digits long not including any leading zeroes.

 For banks, there exists equipment for organization of terminal ID numbers in a communications system, which includes a “center” and a number of terminals connected to that center.
 The TIDs of these terminals, registered ahead of time, are attached to the data that travels between the center and the respective terminals.
 Each of the terminals acts as a terminal-side memory channel for registering the terminal ID numbers within, the ID numbers first registered and the channel for communicating with the center.
 There also exists the means for erasing the initial ID numbers registered in the terminal’s memory if new ones are needed.

-There are several types of POS terminals that exist in such retail settings as service companies, restaurants and hotels.
+There are several types of POS processing terminals that exist in such retail settings as service companies, restaurants and hotels.
 In these environments, there are several ways to identify a terminal with a TID number.
 After going through setup and hardware preferences, the terminal ID number can usually be seen in the corner of the screen.
 An employee using the terminal can use the pre-set numbers or enter a number in the custom text box.
 The custom number will replace the one already assigned by the bank.

-Most merchants recognize a credit card terminal at work at local restaurants, markets or other venues.
+Most merchants recognize a credit card processing terminal at work at local restaurants, markets or other venues.
 Such a device is a direct connection to your credit card processor.
 It has an internal serial number that singularly identifies the POS machine to the card processor at the time that a connection is made.
 Such an identifier connects the terminal, through the verification steps of the processor, to a merchant’s actual account.

 At the time that someone engages in a “virtual” computer-only scenario, some type of specific identification has to come with any transaction, which is sent to the credit card processor.
 Again, this is the way that the processor understands where the transaction came from as well as that it is being transacted on your account.
 You will receive additional information about identification matters from the card processor at the time that one sets up your account.
 Such “client numbers” assist in identifying you to a processor, but they aren’t the same as the number of the terminal ID.